joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 # Before you begin

-Before you begin, please familiarize yourself with the [Contribution Guidelines](/CONTRIBUTING.md).
+Before you begin, please familiarize yourself with the [Contribution Guidelines](../CONTRIBUTING).

+This is "Work In Progress" at the moment.

 # Using the add_package Task to add services to VivumLab